Tyler-Irving/head-first-java-cliffsnotes-example/chapter-2-trip-to-objectville/README.md

 - Methods

 Instance variables are things that the object that will be created from this class knows about itself.
 Methods are what an object can do.
-To establish an underst&ing of your instance variables & methods early, you have to take a moment before writing the class to underst& what they should be doing.
+To establish an understanding of your instance variables & methods early, you have to take a moment before writing the class to understand what they should be doing.
 In the case of instance variables, you have to think about what the object needs to know about itself.
 Once that is done you can design methods to complete the work that you need to.

 ### Clarification
 A class is NOT an object!